deepsense-ai/seahorse/docs/examples.md

 ## Example 1 - Build a Simple Regression Model

-The goal of this exercise is to build a model predicting apartments prices basing on 3 apartments features:
+The goal of this exercise is to build a model predicting apartment prices based on 3 features:
 <code>beds</code>, <code>baths</code> and <code>sq_ft</code>.

-The dataset [transactions.csv](/_static/transactions.csv) has 5 columns and 1000 rows
+The dataset [transactions.csv](/_static/transactions.csv) has 5 columns and 1,000 rows
 (header row and 999 data rows).
-Each row provides information about the apartment: city, number of bedrooms, number of bathrooms, size of the apartment (in square feets) and its price.
+Each row provides information about the apartment: city, number of bedrooms, number of bathrooms, size of the apartment (in square feet) and its price.

     city,beds,baths,sq_ft,price
     CityB,4,1,1294,529377